Minxrod/PTCTools/readme.md

 # Notes

 Encoding and decoding are based on characters that are close to their PTC equivalents in UTF-8.
-Some characters are not mapped, so decoded files can be missing some data.
+Some characters are not mapped or do not map correctly (like \x00), so decoded files can be missing some data or look different.

 # Operations